ASE-FS21-TrialNError/TrialNError-Server/README.md

 # TrialNError-Server

 ## General information
-This application server provides authentication as well as app administration.
-This app was created using the [nestjs](https://nestjs.com/) with TypeScript as programming language and is a application server framework.
+This repository is part of the project AppCom and contains the code for the application server provides authentication as well as app administration.
+The application was created using [nestjs](https://nestjs.com/)  with Typescript.
 As a database we used [MongoDB](https://www.mongodb.com/).
 Further information about the project can be found in the ["Additional information"](#additionalInformation) section.

 ## High-level components